vuhung16au/awesome-compose/wordpress-mariadb-redis/README.md

 # Copy the sample environment file and rename it to .env
 cp dotevn-sample .env

-# Start the stack with 3 WordPress instances and 2 Redis instances
+# Start the stack with 3 WordPress instances, 2 Redis instances, and automated backups
 docker compose up -d

+# Run a manual backup at any time
+docker compose exec backup /scripts/backup.sh test
 ```

 ## What's Included